 Room, board and tuition: $2375 double occupancy, $3000 single occupancy.

-Registration: Please select the dates of the unit you are interested in and you will be put in contact Margaret Hartman, Teacher Training Coordinator.
+Registration: Please select the dates of the unit you are interested in and you will be put in contact with Margaret Hartman, Teacher Training Coordinator.

 email Margaret for information about Unit 2: June 25 – July 4, 2019.